 This knowledge brief explores characteristics of accelerator and incubator programs in East Africa, focusing specifically on Kenya, Uganda, and Tanzania.
 It highlights existing practices and perceptions among programs to better establish a common understanding of the current landscape, best practices, and key challenges.

 This brief provides a regional review of the intersection of gender and acceleration in South Africa, drawing on GALI’s global findings while highlighting primary analysis of entrepreneur data collected by Catalyst for Growth (C4G), a small and medium-sized enterprise (SME) platform for programme monitoring, analytics, and reporting in South Africa.

 Since 2013, the Entrepreneurship Database Program at Emory University has been partnering with accelerators and entrepreneur support programs to collect detailed data from entrepreneurs during their application processes.
-These entrepreneurs are then resurveyed every six months to gather valuable follow-up data.
-This report summarizes application data collected from entrepreneurs who applied to participating programs during 2013, 2014, 2015 and early 2016.
+This report summarizes application data collected from entrepreneurs who applied to participating programs between 2013 and 2019.

 There is significant evidence that women entrepreneurs face unique challenges in starting and growing businesses, particularly in emerging markets.
 Acceleration programs represent one potential model for overcoming these challenges through support services and investment.
 Using GALI data on more than 14,000 ventures across 160 countries, this knowledge brief examines trends in the acceleration of women-led ventures.

 In the GALI dataset, approximately one-third of ventures based in Mexico that applied to accelerators had already participated in a similar program.
 GALI produced this knowledge brief, with the support of Citibanamex, to better understand the incremental benefits that entrepreneurs receive by attending multiple programs as well as how entrepreneurs and accelerators view this phenomenon.